Man suspected of killing 3 'terrorized' Detroit, chief says

 The first incident occurred at 4:45 a.m.
 The suspect shot a man without provocation, walked away and then returned to fire more shots, White said.

 About 30 minutes later and three blocks away, police got their first 911 call for a woman in her 40s shot on a sidewalk.
-A third victim, another woman in her 40s, was shot multiple times while waiting for a bus a short distance away.
+Brisco, 43, was the third victim, shot multiple times while waiting for a bus a short distance away.

-“He then stepped away, came back and fire more rounds into her,” said Michael McGinnis, major crimes commander.
+Dass said her clinic had planned to give Brisco a cake to celebrate her move to a new home.

+“My patients loved her because she treated them all like they were her family," the doctor said.

 A gun found by police matched the bullet casings at the shooting scenes, McGinnis said.